Crocus City Hall attack: Investigation

 On 26 March, another suspect, identified as Alisher Kasimov, appeared in court.
 He rented out his apartment to the four suspected attackers and was also placed in pre-trial detention until 22 May.

 On 28 March, another suspect was detained, with the Investigative Committee of Russia saying that he was involved in the "financing" of the attack.
 He was later identified as Nazrimad Lutfulloi, although he was said to have been detained on 23 March, the day after the attack.
 He appeared in court on 29 March, was charged with conspiracy to conduct acts of terrorism and pleaded guilty to some of the charges.
 He was also placed in pre-trial detention until 22 May.

 On 31 March, the FSB announced the arrest of four people in Makhachkala and Kaspiysk in Dagestan on suspicion of providing funds and weapons to the attackers at Crocus City Hall.
 They also allegedly planned to carry out another attack in Kaspiysk.

-In Tajikistan, authorities arrested nine people from Vahdat District on suspicion of involvement with the attackers on 25 March.
 On 4 April, the FSB announced the arrest of three people in Moscow, Yekaterinburg and Omsk, two for allegedly transferring money for firearms and vehicles used in the attack, and the third for allegedly recruiting and financing the gunmen.

 On 7 April, the Investigative Committee of Russia announced that Crocus fire safety officials and the head of the Crocus fire brigade were being investigated for fire code violations, which carry a criminal charge of negligence, and placed under house arrest.
 Neither of them was named at the time.
 On 27 April, Russian authorities announced that charges were filed against a twelfth suspect for allegedly providing communications logistics and financing to the attackers.

 On 29 August, the Basmanny District Court released the names of five additional suspects in the attack, all of whom were citizens of Tajikistan.

 A trial for 19 defendants in the attack began on 4 August 2025 at the 2nd Western District Military Court in Moscow.

+In December 2025, the court was informed that attackers were trained in Turkey and Afghanistan.

+On 12 March 2026, the court sentenced the four suspected gunmen and 11 accomplices to life imprisonment for carrying out the attack, while four others were sentenced to up to 22.5 years' imprisonment for helping the attackers rent a vehicle and an apartment.